Verão 90

-Verão 90 (English title: The Incredible '90s) is a Brazilian telenovela produced and broadcast by TV Globo.
+Verão 90 (English title: The Incredible '90s) is a Brazilian telenovela produced and broadcast by Globo.
 It premiered on 29 January 2019, replacing O Tempo Não Para, and ended on 26 July 2019, being replaced by Bom Sucesso.
 It was created by Izabel de Oliveira and Paula Amaral in collaboration with Daisy Chaves, Isabel Muniz, João Brandão, and Luciane Reis.
 It was directed by Ana Paula Guimarães, Diego Morais, and Tila Teixeira, with the general direction of Jorge Fernando and Marcelo Zambelli and the artistic direction of Jorge Fernando.
 Verão 90 features Isabelle Drummond, Rafael Vitti, Jesuíta Barbosa, Cláudia Raia, Dira Paes, Klebber Toledo, Humberto Martins, and Camila Queiroz in the main roles.

 Plot

 In 1980, when she was only ten years old, Manuzita was the host of her own television program, but she is forced to start a contest to find a co-star or the show would be canceled.
 Brothers João and Jerônimo sneak off to the auditions and are both chosen.
 The trio form the group Patotinha Mágica, which became a huge national success.
 While Manuzita and João gained attention as a couple, Jerônimo was left out by the press and develops a hatred for his brother.
 During a huge performance, João gets sick and faints onstage.
 His mother (Dira Paes) is accused of negligence and the case ends up in the main newspapers, causing the termination of advertising contracts and the group to disband.
 Ten years later, in 1990, Manu (Isabelle Drummond) is an actress, but has not been successful and tries to regain her fame, accepting any work to achieve it.
 João (Rafael Vitti) is the host of a radio program and Jerônimo (Jesuíta Barbosa) has gambling debts.
 When her car breaks down, Manu is reunited with João and they begin to date, causing jealousy from Jerônimo.

 Also seeking fame, Jerônimo returned to Rio de Janeiro, lying that he was the son of diplomats, to win the friendship of millionaires Quinzinho (Caio Paduan), Candé (Kayky Brito) and Tobé (Bernardo Marinho), with the help of scammer Galdino (Gabriel Godoy) and lover Vanessa (Camila Queiroz).
 Despite his lie being discovered, Jerônimo got a high position at PopTV, as compensation when he helped free Quinzinho from jail, after he accidentally caused the death of VJ Nicole (Barbara France), setting up João to be arrested instead.
 Three years have passed and, in 1993, João has the chance to prove his innocence when he is released, much to the dismay of Jerônimo, who managed not only to maintain his standard of living, but also to stay with Manu.
 In addition, Vanessa returns from abroad to take revenge on her ex-lover after he left her in the past.